Assign, reassign or unassign devices in Apple School Manager

 Apple Configurator 2 (for devices added manually)

-Order number: Assigning devices by order number makes sense if a single MDM server is used for an entire device deployment (or a single order) and if devices are still in their original packaging and are going directly to the users.
+Order number: Assigning devices by order number makes sense if a single MDM server is used for an entire device deployment (or a single order) and if devices are still in their original packaging and are going directly to your users.

 Device Type: You can assign devices by type and model to a specific MDM server.
 This method makes sense if the devices you need to assign are all managed in an identical manner.
 You can search for device types using the search field at the top of the window.